 Until the 1970s, there was no standard way of grading coins.
 Dealers used their own systems and worked by instinct.
 They used their experience, observation and their own subjective opinion.
 In 1978, the American Numismatic Association (ANA) published the Official ANA Grading Standards for United States Coins, which represented standards agreed to by professional numismatists.
 This is a must-have book if you are in the coin business.

 Coins are usually graded according to five criteria: strike, preservation, luster, color and attractiveness.
 The modern grading scale goes up to 70.
 The range of 60-70 is uncirculated.
 A 70 is considered to be flawless, and for that reason it's rare for a coin to have a 70 grade.
 A description is also sometimes given according to the condition.

 Professional coin grading is a very careful process during which the coin is logged with a unique number, and then bar coded and directly examined by at least two experienced graders.
 It is then given a label showing the grading details, sealed in a transparent tamper-proof holder, and then shipped back to the customer.
 Companies grade a variety of different coins which include: pennies, nickels, dimes, quarters, half-dollars, foreign coins, etc.

 Most coin collectors have at least a few graded coins in their coin collection.
-For your best coins it's good to know their exact quality and value.
+For your best coins it's good to know their exact quality and retail value.